fab2s/Enumerate/README.md

 For example, I just don't understand why `enums` are not, and worst, cannot be `stringable`.
 It's ok if you think that an `Unitenum` should not be `stringable`, or if you would be hurt to think that it would be treason to even imagine to `(string)` an `IntBackedEnum`, but these are all `SHOULDs` that just limit the way we can use them in real life situations when they become a `MUST`.

-In practice, even `string` casting an `IntBackedEnum` could make sens in `HTTP` context where string is the only type, or when writing in a database, as DBMS are decent enough to realize that a string integer is an integer as long as the column definition asks for such integer type.
-Yes it is a shortcut, but why should we be forced to follow every detour ?
+In practice, even `string` casting an `IntBackedEnum` could make sens in `HTTP` context where string is the only type, or when writing in a database.
+Yes these would be shortcuts, but why should we be forced to follow every detour ?

 Of course, I would prefer an interface that would allow us to `scalar` cast objects and end up with an `int` or `string` for enums, but this is a dream :-)